-Landing in Tokyo (Narita/Haneda) Airport and/or Fukuoka International Airport
+Landing in Tokyo (Narita/Haneda) airport and/or Fukuoka International Airport

 The majority of those PCSing to Sasebo will land at Narita International Airport then continue on to Fukuoka Domestic Airport (FUK).
 Others may arrive directly at the Fukuoka International Airport.
-At the first airport you arrive in Japan, you must go through immigration and fill out immigration's entry card, customs' declaration card, present government identification, passport/s, and orders.
+At the first airport you arrive in Japan, you must go through immigration and fill out immigration's entry card, custom's declaration card, present government identification, passports and orders.
 You are responsible for collecting your luggage before proceeding through Customs and Immigration.
 After you pass through Customs and Immigration, you are responsible for the transfer and check-in process for your domestic flight to Fukuoka.
-If you need any assistance, feel free to ask the airport staff.
+(If you need any assistance, feel free to ask the airport staff.)

 If arriving at the Fukuoka International Terminal, utilize the airport "free" shuttle to transfer to the Domestic Terminal.
 At FUK Domestic Terminal Number 3, exit the baggage claims section going into the arrivals waiting area where a uniformed military service member will be posted.
-The Bus Attendant will verify bus reservations, collect a copy of your orders (as applicable), and add personnel to the bus manifest based upon priority seating and space availability.
+The FMAT Bus Attendant will verify bus reservations, collect a copy of your orders (as applicable), and add personnel to the bus manifest based upon priority seating and space availability.
 Once all customers have been accounted for and verified, the bus attendant will escort everyone to the bus located in bus parking lot approximately 250 yards from the airport.
 If there are not enough seats available, passengers are responsible for procuring an alternate means of transportation to Sasebo.
-Information on Fukuoka International Airport is available at: https://www.fukuoka-airport.jp/english/ and bus instructions at: <a href="https://

-Times and location of the Shuttle can be found at the following website: https://www.cnic.navy.mil/regions/cnrj/installations/cfa_sasebo/about/getting_here.html
+Times and location of the Shuttle can be found at the following website: https://cnrj.cnic.navy.mil/Installations/CFA-Sasebo/Operations-and-Management/Public-Works/